ashishkumarpalai/SQL_and_MongoDB/Beginner_Level.md

 ```
 **Problem 13:**

-- **Prerequisite**: Understand filtering with multiple conditions in SQL / MongoDB
+- **Prerequisite**: Understand filtering with multiple conditions in SQL
 - **Problem**: Write a query to fetch all customers whose **`id`** is greater than 2 and **`name`** starts with 'B'.

 ```